 - 22. You are allowed to make an initial application in the UK (including switching from one immigration category to another) if you are here with permission to stay as:

 - a highly skilled migrant;

 - a Tier 1 (Entrepreneur) migrant;

-- a Tier 1 (Post-Study Work) migrant;

 - a Businessperson;

-- a Work Permit holder;
+- a Work Permit holder:

 - a Self employed Lawyer;

 - an Investor;

 - a Tier 2 migrant;

-• a Tier 1 (General) migrant;
+- a Tier 1 (General) migrant;

 - a Tier 1 (Investor) migrant;

 - a Tier 1 (Graduate Entrepreneur) migrant;

 - an Innovator;

 - a Writer, Composer or Artist;

 - a participant in the International Graduates Scheme (or its predecessor, the Science & Engineering Graduate Scheme);

 - a participant in the Fresh Talent: Working in Scotland Scheme;

 - a Prospective Entrepreneur.

+- 23. a) If you are in the UK with permission to stay as:

+- a Tier 4 migrant;

+- a Student;

+- a Student re-sitting an examination;

+- a Student nurse;

+- a Student writing up a thesis;

+- a Postgraduate Doctor or Dentist.